What is the program itinerary?

 Desautels Faculty of Management

-This course looks at branding from an international perspective.
-Through readings, case analyses, discussions, and field studies, we will discuss the dynamics of marketing in developing and international environment and explore the kinds of strategies that firms can adopt to meet the challenges of globalization.
-Wherever possible, we will focus on the challenges facing international companies as they enter the South American markets.
-The course will include a group project with Brazilian students.
+Global Branding examines brands and branding from an international perspective.
+Through readings, case analyses, discussions, and field studies, we will study the dynamics of branding in developing and international environment and explore the kinds of strategies that firms can adopt to meet the challenges of globalization.
+Wherever possible, we will focus on the branding challenges facing international companies as they enter the South American markets.
+The course will include case studies, experiential learning, and assignments with Brazilian students.

 ORGB 380/ORGB 685: Cross Cultural Management